-My other brushes pale in comparison with the Daler Rowneys.
-The smoothly varnished wooden handle, tapered to fit snugly between my fingers.
-This is a big deal, because being left-handed, it is challenging to find even a pair of scissors or a cake fork that feels comfortable to hold.
+My other brushes pale in comparison with the Daler Rowney’s.
+The smoothly varnished wooden handle, tapered to fit snugly between my fingers, which is a big deal, because I’m left-handed, and it is challenging to find even a pair of scissors or a cake fork that feels comfortable to hold.
 Even the act of writing cursive is somewhat arduous.
-But the Daler Rowneys feel like they’ve been crafted to fit my hand specifically.
+But the Daler Rowney’s feel like they’ve been crafted to fit my hand precisely.
 Especially my ½ Flat Wash Brush.
 It feels almost magical.

-Magical, like a wizard’s wand from Ollivander’s Wand Shop.
-A wand that chose to make me its wielder.
+Magical, like a wizard’s wand from Ollivander’s Wand Shop: A wand that chose to make me its wielder.
 It glides effortlessly around me as I paint on my imagined canvas in the air: Swish and flick.
 The bristles sigh contently when I dip it in oil paint and cast it onto canvas.
 It dances like a ball of light.
 Afterwards, the ritual of cleaning begins: washing all the paint off with the finest quality dish wash liquid I can afford, wiping it dry with a soft facial tissue, and inspecting each bristle with great affection.
-I’ve even considered storing my dearest Daler Rowneys in a silk-lined casket, or mounting them on a wall bracket within a frame.
+I’ve even considered storing my dearest Daler Rowney’s in a silk-lined casket or mounting them on a wall bracket within a frame.
 My other brushes are ashamedly not handled with the same care.
-The porcelain brush rest is reserved only for my favourite brushes, the others will have to make-do with a recycled tin.
+The porcelain brush rest is reserved only for my favourite brushes, and the others will have to make do with recycled tin.

 And that’s exactly what Garden Avenue is, and all of my projects after that.”